sst/guide/_chapters/create-a-cognito-user-pool.md

 layout: post
 title: Create a Cognito User Pool
 date: 2016-12-28 00:00:00
-description: Tutorial on how to create an Amazon Cognito User Pool to handle user accounts and authentication for your app.
+description: Amazon Cognito User Pool handles sign-up and sign-in functionality for web and mobile apps.
+We are going to create a Cognito User Pool to store and manage the users for our serverless app.
+We are also going to set up our app as an App Client for our Cognito User Pool.
 comments_id: 17
 ---